 - Nikola B. Kovachki, Ricardo Baptista, Bamdad Hosseini, and Youssef M. Marzouk, “Conditional sampling with monotone GANs” (2020). url:https://arxiv.org/abs/2006.06755

 Clustering is an unsupervised learning technique aiming to identify meaningful coarse structures in a point cloud .
 Spectral clustering is a particularly successful approach to this problem where a graph is constructed on as well as a graph Laplacian operator .
 Then an embedding is defined using the eigenvector of that maps to a low-dimensional space where the clustering of is revealed easier.

 Theoretical analysis of spectral clustering is still quite scarce.
-We studied the discrete and the continuum limits of spectral clustering in this preprint.
-We analyzed the geometry of the Laplacian embedding when the points in are i.i.d. with respect to a mixture model.
-We showed that as the components of this mixture become better separated spectral clustering will identify the correct clusters in with highprobability.
+We studied the discrete and the continuum limits of spectral clustering by analyzing the geometry of the Laplacian embedding when the points in are i.i.d. with respect to a mixture model.
+We showed that as the components of this mixture become better separated spectral clustering will identify the correct clusters in with high probability.